facultyai/dash-bootstrap-components/docs/components_page/components/list_group.md

 Pass one of Bootstrap's contextual colors to the `color` argument of `ListGroupItem` to set the background and text color of the contents.

 {{example:components/list_group/colors.py:list_group}}

+## Flush

+Add flush to change some of the styling, including removing borders, and rounding some of the edges to fit in line with the parent container.

+{{example:components/list_group/flush.py:list_group}}

 ## Custom content